okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/scim/index.md

 For more background on the SCIM protocol, how it works, and particular use cases, see our topic on [Understanding SCIM](/docs/concepts/scim/).

-For a developer’s guide to implementing the SCIM REST API with Okta and your application, the following links each contain all the information relevant to your specific SCIM:
+For a developer's guide to implementing the SCIM REST API with Okta and your application, the following links each contain all the information relevant to your specific SCIM:

 * [Okta and SCIM version 2.0](/docs/reference/scim/scim-20/)
 * [Okta and SCIM version 1.1](/docs/reference/scim/scim-11/)